Washington State DUI Laws

 A special penalty is applied if your case involved evidence that there was a passenger under the age of 16 in the car while you were drunk driving.
 At a minimum, the court must fine you $1,000 for a first offense, and you will have to use an ignition interlock device for six months more than otherwise mandated.Consult an Experienced DUI Attorney in Seattle

 If you are charged with drunk driving, Seattle DUI lawyer Mark Blair may be able to assist you in reaching a favorable plea deal with the prosecutor or limiting the scope of your sentence.
-He can represent people throughout Kings County, including in Redmond, Kirkland, and Bellevue.
-Call us at (206) 622-6562 or use our online form to set up a free consultation with a criminal defense attorney.
+He can represent people throughout King County, including in Redmond, Kirkland, and Bellevue.
+Call us at (206) 622-6562 or use our online form to set up a consultation with a criminal defense attorney.